PhotoTherapy | Photo-Art-Therapy | Photos during Coaching | Therapeutic Photography

 Other Related Applications

-With theory or research directly related to the categories above and/or to psychological aspects of photography in general — and/or documentation about Video-based practices (although these are not therapy-focused) (for example, relevant aspects of use of photos or videos in Visual/Cultural Anthropology, Visual Sociology, Photographic/Art Education, Marketing Research, Documentary recordings, commercial photography, advertising, and so forth):
+With underlying theory and/or philosophical considerations — or research — directly related to the categories above and/or to psychological aspects of photography in general — and/or documentation about Video-based practices (although these are not therapy-focused) (for example, relevant aspects of use of photos or videos in Visual/Cultural Anthropology, Visual Sociology, Photographic/Art Education, Marketing Research, Documentary recordings, commercial photography, advertising, and so forth):

 - Chiara Roncagli and Fabrizio Fantini, Bologna, Italy, are co-owners of La Dama Sognatrice (a professional HD film-production company), who are making a commercial film about the various ways video is being used in (or as) therapy in four EU countries (Italy, Spain, France and Finland) — with the aim of comparing and promoting good practice in the use of the video camera during therapy sessions.
 Their website and blog about this Project “Videotherapy Report’s Blog – A survey about Videotherapy in Europe”, explains more about the Project and includes excerpts of interviews already conducted.
 They are also looking for more therapists using video during their sessions, in order to widen their enquiry to all of Europe, and therefore welcome contact and inquiries.

 - Joel Morgovsky, Lincroft, NJ, USA, has been Professor of Psychology at Brookdale Community College since 1971, specializing in General, Social and Positive Psychology.
 He is also a specialist in “Photopsychology”, which is the study of intersections between psychology and photography and developer of a system for interacting with photographs called “Reading Pictures”.
 A senior member of the Soho Photo Gallery in New York City, Joel has been an exhibiting photographer in black-and-white, darkroom colour and digital since 1977.